polterguy/lizzie/docs/introduction.md

 var(@foo1)
 var(@foo2)

-// Remove the 57 value to have the if below yield false var(@foo3, 57)
+// Remove the 57 value to have the 'any' below yield false var(@foo3, 57)

-/*
- * Yields true since foo3 contains a non-null value
+// Yields true since foo3 contains a non-null value if(any(@foo1, @foo1, @foo3), {
- */
-if(any(@foo1, @foo1, @foo3), {
   write("Any yields true")
 }, {